chadsr/waybar-crypto/README.md

   - **volume24h:** Displays the volume in your chosen currency, over the past 24 hours.
 - **api_key:** CoinmarketCap API key obtained from their [new api](https://coinmarketcap.com/api/) (The public API is discontinuing :'()

-_Alternatively, the CoinMarketCap API key can be set through the environment variable `COINMARKETCAP_API_KEY`, if you do not wish to save it to the crypto.ini file._
+_Alternatively, the CoinMarketCap API key can be set through the environment variable `COINMARKETCAP_API_KEY`, if you do not wish to save it to the `config.ini` configuration file._

 #### Adding cryptocurrencies: